‘Gone Girl' Actor Lisa Banes Dies After Hit-and-Run Scooter Crash in NYC

 News

-He said Banes was at Mount Sinai Morningside hospital and his understanding of the situation was that the actor suffered a traumatic brain injury and was unable to recover.
+He said Banes was at Mount Sinai Morningside Hospital and his understanding was that she had suffered a traumatic brain injury from which she could never recover.

 Banes has appeared in numerous television shows and movies, including supporting roles in “Gone Girl” starring Ben Affleck in 2014 and “Cocktail” with Tom Cruise in 1988.
 On television, she's had roles on “Nashville,” “Madam Secretary,” “Masters of Sex” and “NCIS.”